-The Polk County Bar Association gives students a chance to get creative with the law as part of the annual Law Day celebration.
-Chief among the activities is the visual arts, music, essay and poetry competition for students in grades 6 through 12 in Polk County.
+The Polk County Bar Association is once again partnering with ARAG to give Polk County area students a chance to get creative with the law as part of our annual Law Day celebration.
+Students in grades K through 12 are invited to compete in the visual arts, music, essay and poetry categories.

 Law Day has been celebrated since 1958 when President Dwight Eisenhower signed the proclamation declaring it a day to celebrate and strengthen the American heritage of liberty, justice and equality under the law.